Biography

 The long version:

-In my work I look for ways to visualise powerful agents, technologies, and practices, and the links that connect them.
+In my work I look for ways to visualise powerful institutions, actors, technologies and practices.
 To do this I employ a range of research strategies, from depth interviewing to open source investigation, and work across media and platforms, using photography, text, video, data visualisation, exhibitions, books, films, and apps.
+I see all of these projects as small chapters in a much larger interconnected archive which I am slowly building, and which demonstrates the inter-reliance of different forms of power on each other.
+You can read more about how I think about my practice here.

-For Metropole (2015) I investigated the transformation of London at the hands of unaccoutable developers and property speculators.
-In Shadows of the State (2018), I examined the secret communications used by intelligence agencies, creating images from intercepted signals and uncovering a previously unknown geography of covert radio broadcast sites.
-More recently I published Depravity’s Rainbow (2023) which investigates the connections between early space travel, colonialism and the Holocaust, and the impact of that history on present day efforts to explore space.
+For example, in Metropole I investigated the transformation of London at the hands of unaccountable developers and property speculators.
+In Shadows of the State, I examined the secret communications used by intelligence agencies, creating images from intercepted signals and uncovering a previously unknown geography of covert radio broadcast sites.
+More recently I published Depravity’s Rainbow which investigates the connections between early space travel, colonialism and the Holocaust, and the impact of that history on present day efforts to explore space.
+I am currently finishing Trading Zones, an eight year long project which explores the links between offshore financial centres and ‘legitimate’ onshore centres.

-As an educator I was course leader of the MA Photojournalism and Documentary Photography (online/part-time) course at London College of Communication, University of the Arts London for three years before standing down in 2022 to focus on my own work.
-I have been a visiting speaker at numerous other institutions including the Universities of South Wales, Westminster, Coventry, and Falmouth, the Royal Academy of Arts, Netherlands, Ecole nationale superieure Louis-Lumiere, France, Sint Lucas School of Arts Antwerpen, Belgium, and the École cantonale d’art de Lausanne, Switzerland.
+As an educator I am senior lecturer in documentary photography at London College of Communication, University of the Arts London, and was previously course leader of the MA Photojournalism and Documentary Photography (online/part-time) between 2019 and 2023.
+I have also been a visiting speaker at numerous other institutions including the Universities of South Wales, Westminster, Coventry, and Falmouth (UK), the Royal Academy of Arts (Netherlands), ENS Louis-Lumiere (France), Sint Lucas School of Arts Antwerpen (Belgium), and the École cantonale d’art de Lausanne (Switzerland).
 You can read more about my teaching here and for a list of my talks and workshop see here.

-I am currently a PhD candidate at the London School of Economics, department of Media and Communications (supervised Dr Dylan Mulvin and Professor Lilie Chouliaraki) where I am researching the implications of computer vision and machine intelligence on photojournalism, and consequently on democracy, funded by an Economic and Social Research Council grant.
+I am currently a PhD candidate at the London School of Economics, in the Department of Media and Communications (supervised Dr Dylan Mulvin and Professor Lilie Chouliaraki) where I am researching photojournalistic trust, and the way it is shaped by infrastructures, institutions, technologies and other factors, funded by an Economic and Social Research Council grant.
 You can read more about this research here.